No Kings Protests: A Partisan Pro-DNC Circus; The Trump Admin's Escalating Strikes on "Drug Boats" and Militarization of the Caribbean

 I know how they work.

-If you're that well connected, you can go to K Street, you can go anywhere.
+If you're that well connected, you can go to K-Street.

 And any of these law firms will give you massive paychecks simply because of the connections you have.

-In fact, of all the Wilkief partners, Doug Emhoff is probably among the top, say 2% that could leave most easily.
+In fact, of all the Wilkie Farr partners, Doug Emhoff is probably among the top, say, 2% that could leave most easily.

-Probably a lot of very well-regarded prestiged lawyers with big clients could also go if their clients were portable.
+Probably a lot of very well-regarded, prestige lawyers with big clients could also go if their clients were portable.

 So Doug Emhoff could have defied or stood up or resisted Trump incursions without any real sacrifice, but he was just too lazy.

-He's like, no, I'm gonna stay here with my six million dollar salary at this law firm, even though they're supposedly capitulating to authoritarianism I find so dangerous that I'm encouraging other people on the street who aren't nearly as wealthy or powerful as I am to go sacrifice in order to stand up for it.
+He's like, no, I'm going to stay here with my $6 million salary at this law firm, even though they're supposedly capitulating to authoritarianism I find so dangerous that I'm encouraging other people on the street who aren't nearly as wealthy or powerful as I am to go sacrifice in order to stand up for it.

-That's the kind of cosplaying and role playing, I think is so often shaping the resistance of the United States.
+That's the kind of vapid cosplaying and role-playing I think is so often shaping the resistance to the United States.

 All right, so we happen to have somebody who has done great work, not just for our show.